 When men from the village would go on long hunts, they would maintain morale by swapping stories and songs honoring Big Melon Crush.
 "Do you recall the time we smashed that one large melon on his head?" one hunter might ask another.
 It was on one of these trips that the story of Big Melon Crush spread to a washed-up hunter from a nearby villager.

 This former hunter, now retired due to a groin injury, was once well known throughout the jungle for his prowess stalking prey.
 He was equally known for his womanizing, and had fathered children in many villages.
-Now that his best days were behind him, he was eager to find a new way of making money and earning respect.
+Now that his best days were behind him, he was eager to find a new way of eking out a living and earning respect.
 Believing Big Melon Crush to be his son, he returned with the hunters.

-The father quickly inserted himself into the boy's life.
+The father inserted himself into all aspects of the boy's life.
 He appointed himself Big Melon Crush's manager, and nobody was to even so much as think about cracking open a melon without first going through him.
 He fleeced the villagers for everything they were worth, knowing they were completely dependent on the boy's gigantic head.
 The father discovered a new source of power and respect, demanding ever-larger payments from the villagers.
 An egg one day, a whole chicken the next.
-Soon it was sexual favors... and worse.
+There was no limit his demands, nothing too taboo.